ATTENTION TRAVELLERS: If you are looking to register for travel-related COVID testing or access your FlyClear results, here.

-- Bring a list of all current prescribed medication and herbal remedies.
+- Bring a list of all your current prescribed medication.

-- If you have a pacemaker, bring your Pacemaker Card with the latest setting.
+- If you have a pacemaker, bring a copy of your current settings or Pacemaker card.

 Interpretation of Holter monitor readings is done by a physician and the report will be forwarded to your healthcare provider within 3-5 working days.
 It’s important for you to discuss your results directly with your healthcare provider as they will recommend whether additional testing or care is required.